cirosantilli/linux-cheat/compression.md

 #zip

-most widely supported format
+Most widely supported format.

-not so high compression
+Not so high compression rate.

-easy to view and extract single files
+Easy to view and extract single files.

-compresses dir file by file it seems
+Compresses dir file by file it seems.

 zip file or directory